- Home Page

 Level placement is based upon the University of Michigan EPT (English Placement Test) scores, a writing sample, and a speaking test, which are given on Orientation Day.
 Depending on their level, students take from two to four required core classes and zero to two electives.
 The electives vary each term.

 Classes for each skill are not at fixed times each term, which provides students with a college-like schedule.
-Classes of 60 minutes each are held Monday through Thursday between the hours of 7:45am – 12:15pm or 12:30pm – 5:00pm in the Fall, and 65-minute classes from 8:30am – 2:00pm in the Spring/Summer terms.
+Classes of 65-minutes each are held Monday through Thursday between the hours of 8:30am – 2:00pm (schedule subject to change based on enrollment).
 Fridays are reserved for co-curricular field trips and service-learning experiences as well as for teacher-led extra-curricular activities.

 Most students study full-time for 20 hours per week with an F-1 student visa.
 Full-time students take four courses per term.
 Students who successfully complete their studies receive a certificate of completion.